 30 July 1876; Saragossa, Coahuila, Mexico: Even though Col. Ranald S. Mackenzie had successfully attacked the Kickapoos in their Mexican sanctuary in 1873, Kickapoos and Lipan Apaches still raided for horses in Texas, and Lt.
 Col. William R. Shafter decided to follow the raiders into Mexico.
-With Companies B, E, and K, 10th Cavalry, detachments of the 24th and 25th Infantry, and 20 Seminole-Negro scouts under Lt.
+With Companies B, E, and K, 10th Cavalry, detachments of the 24th and 25th Infantry, and 20 Seminole-African scouts under Lt.
 John L. Bullis, the command hit the trail.

 About 25 miles upriver from the mouth of the Pecos River, Shafter and his men crossed the Rio Grande into Mexico.
 They moved south for five days, Shafter wondering if Mexican troops might cut off his retreat back to American soil.
 He decided to encamp while sending Bullis with the scouts and Lt.
 George Evans with 20 men of the 10th Cavalry ahead.
 After a 25-hour march, Bullis and Evans located a Lipan village of 23 lodges about five miles from Saragossa.
 They attacked at dawn.